This blog may contain affiliate links. Read our disclosure policy for more info.

 About the drive from Te Anau to Milford Sound

-The first stops at all the viewpoints or “quick stops” on this list.
-People who choose to do this can expect the journey to around 3 hours, maybe even less depending on how long they stop for.
-This is great if you’re leaving Te Anau in the morning and have a cruise booked in Milford around lunchtime.
+The first option is to stop at all the viewpoints or “quick stops” on this list.
+If you choose to do this, you can expect the journey to be around 3 hours, maybe even less depending on how long you stop for.
+This is a great choice if you’re leaving Te Anau in the morning and have a cruise booked in Milford around lunchtime.

 Te Anau to Milford Sound FAQs

-The viewpoint is located on Ramparts Road and there is a small car park and a grassy area to have a picnic.
-A good idea is to visit for sunrise, the views will be amazing and it’ll start your day early for a full day of exploring.
+The viewpoint is located on Ramparts Road and there is a small car park and a grassy area where you can have a picnic.
+If you can drag yourself out of bed, I’d also recommend getting there for sunrise – the views there at this time are even better, and it’ll give you an amazing start to a day full of exploring!

-Located near Te Anau Downs, this easy 45-minute walk leads through native Fiordland forest to the stunning Lake Mistletoe which is home to native ducks, frogs, and other lake life.
-It’s a very easy walk and at just over 1.3 kilometers (0.8 miles) return, it’s suitable for the whole family.
+Located near Te Anau Downs, around a 20-minute drive north of Te Anau, this easy 45-minute walk leads through native Fiordland forest to the stunning Lake Mistletoe, home to ducks, frogs, and other local lake life.
+It’s a very easy walk and at just over 1.3 kilometers (0.8 miles) return, making it perfect for the whole family.

 What you won’t find on this trail are any epic mountain views, but because of its accessibility and the fact the other hikes on this list are much harder, I included it for those without much hiking experience.

 Lake Mistletoe is just a 27-kilometer drive (16.8 miles) from Te Anau right near the Te Anau Downs foreshore.